SAP-archive/teched2020-DEV164/exercises/ex8/README.md

                 }
 ````

 6. Let's see if the newly created view can be opened.
 Switch to the browser tab with the opened application preview.
-Add `#sensor/0` at the end of the URL in the browser's location bar and open that URL.
+Add `#/sensor/0` at the end of the URL in the browser's location bar and open that URL (i.e. the URL should end with `/index.html#/sensor/0`).
 The UI5 application is refreshed, and the newly created page is displayed.
 <br><br>![](images/08_02_0010.png)<br><br>

 ## Exercise 8.3 - Implement the Navigation to the New View